Mobility Mapper

 The wheelable network doesn't exist yet — but every journey you record brings it closer.

 Recording your journeys is the first step towards giving wheelers the kind of route planning tools that motor vehicle drivers, walkers and cyclists have always taken for granted.
-The GPS data you generate, combined with the barriers you report, will build a picture of Britain's streets for the first time.
+The GPS data you generate, combined with the barriers, toilets and parking you map, will build a picture of Britain's streets for the first time.

 Your data is anonymised and is never shared with third parties without your explicit consent.

-Together, we're building something Great Britain has never had before — one journey at a time.
+Together, we're building something the UK has never had before — one journey at a time.

-We're starting in Bristol — find out about the Bristol Pilot and how you can be part of it.
+The pilot is open across England — find out about the England Pilot and how you can be part of it.